Gyuri1/FMC_IPS_configuration/README.md

 # FMC_IPS_configuration

-This tool shows how a script can create Snort IPS rules using web portal (Flask).
+This tool shows how a script can create and modify Snort IPS rules using a web portal (python Flask) application.

 # How to install: